 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greenville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Greenville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Greenville who work in sales jobs (13.50%), office and administrative support (11.12%), and teaching (8.77%).
+Overall, Greenville is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Greenville who work in sales jobs (12.76%), office and administrative support (11.48%), and teaching (8.13%).

 Greenville is a very ethnically-diverse city.
 The people who call Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenville residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Greenville include English, German, Italian, and Scots-Irish.

 The most common language spoken in Greenville is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and German.